paragraph-xyz/docs/src/pages/docs/sending-newsletters.md

 ## Wallet Newsletter Delivery

-In addition to email, we also give you the option of delivering your newsletter to your reader's wallets.
+In addition to email, we also give you the option of delivering your newsletter to your readers' wallets.
 We use [XMTP](https://xmtp.org/) for delivering newsletters in a completely decentralized & censorship-resistant way.

 Your readers can subscribe to your publication with their wallet, as mentioned [here](/docs/getting-subscribers).
 Even if you don't enable wallet subscriptions on your publication, any Paragraph user can add their wallet to their account, and will then be able to receive newsletters via wallet.